IRL2/nanover-server-py/paper/paper.md

 - the NanoVer VR client (nanover-imd-vr)

 The NanoVer server facilitates real-time iMD, interfaces with nanover-imd-vr to facilitate our primary use case of iMD-VR.
 The NanoVer server comprises a set of libraries that facilitate client-server collaborative interactive molecular dynamics simulations in virtual reality...
 It is part of the NanoVer software ecosystem for collaborative interactive molecular dynamics simulations in virtual reality (iMD-VR).

+# Notes for Acknowledgements section

+From the JOSS website: "Acknowledgement of any financial support."

+This is probably the place to acknowledge the funding that supports NanoVer.